nimling/badu/README.md

+please use the code in /starterpack, as this is the most up to date version. this version handles all the requests suncronously, and is slower than i like.
+The new version handles all requests async, and is much faster. however, it is not yet ready for public use, as it is not fully tested.

-THIS VERSION IS NOT WORKING YET.
-PLEASE USE THE OLD VERSION UNTIL THIS IS FIXED. please contact me ([philip@nimtech](mailto:Philip@nimtech.no)) or write a issue here on github if you want it. i have a older version that works identically to this, but i want to make it better and more user friendly before going properly public with it.
+please contact me ([philip@nimtech](mailto:Philip@nimtech.no)) or write a issue here if you want to contribute.

 # Bicep Arm Deployment Utility (BADU)
 ---